 We are adding the FBA Shipping Programs and Exports policy as a new program policy.
 Under this policy, you are able to expand your business by selling eligible FBA products to customers in New Zealand.
-Each seller account is automatically enabled for ‘FBA Export’ unless you have disabled this program in Seller Central.
-Ensure that all FBA export-eligible products can be lawfully exported without any licence or other authorisation, and they can be lawfully imported into, and comply with all applicable laws of, any FBA export-eligible country.
+Each seller account is automatically enabled for ‘FBA Export’ unless you disable this program in Seller Central.
+Ensure that all FBA export-eligible products can be lawfully exported without any license or other authorisation, and they can be lawfully imported into, and comply with all applicable laws of any FBA export-eligible country.

-For the first change, we are removing the limitation of waiting 30 days from the date inventory is lost or damaged in an Amazon fulfilment centre to file a claim.
-With our updated Inventory Adjustments report, lost or damaged FBA inventory adjustments will only be displayed when they have been reconciled or are eligible for a reimbursement claim.
+For the first change, we are removing the limitation of waiting 30 days from the date inventory is lost or damaged in an Amazon fulfillment center to file a claim.
+With our updated Inventory Adjustments report, lost or damaged FBA inventory adjustments will be displayed only when they have been reconciled or are eligible for a reimbursement claim.
 For any lost FBA inventory that has not been reimbursed or found and damaged inventory that has not been reimbursed, a claim may be filed with Amazon immediately.

 For the second change, we are reducing the time for submitting claims on items missing from shipments sent to Amazon from nine months to six months to align with available carrier tracking information.

-Effective 19 March, 2021, we are launching Product Detail Page Rules to ensure consistency worldwide.
+Effective 19 March, 2021, we are launching Product Detail Page Rules to ensure consistentcy worldwide.
 Review these rules prior to launch, which are available here.